 Check out the video below where I use Splice Sounds to add details to an otherwise simplistic build up in my official remix for Laidback Luke:

 5. Let samples do the work for you

 First off, don’t limit yourself to only using samples from sample packs.
 Google stuff.
 Listen to random YouTube performances.
 Get sounds from the world.
 Then flex time, pitch, distort, and warp the sounds to get them to match your track.
 There is nothing more refreshing than unique, original sounds outside of the norm of what everyone else is using.
 This doesn’t take too much work either – just a decent amount of experimentation.
 If this doesn’t sound fun to you, you might be in the wrong field.

 6. Create unique drum fills

 The best drum fills are a combination of self-programmed MIDI alongside chopped up loops and pre-made fills.
-There is an art to this, but generally speaking, someone spent a lot of time making those sample drum fills sound good – so take advantage of it and use them.
+There’s an art to this, but generally speaking, someone spent a lot of time making those drum fill samples sound good – so take advantage of their efforts and use them.
 Combine the pre-made fills with some of your own chopping and self-programmed MIDI, and you’ve created a unique fill that no one else has on any track.

 If you’re enjoying these videos, I put together more than 60 videos totaling just under 5 hours of footage on how I wrote and produced my latest remix for Laidback Luke from start to finish.